GEMINI-Breeding/GEMINI-Breeding.github.io/docs/3. App/1- Installation.md

 ```

 ## Troubleshooting
+- If the path in `package.json` is not properly populated, a `Failed to upload file` error will appear.
+Make sure the path points to an existing and accessible directory.
 - If the GEMINI App is run before starting Docker Desktop, orthophoto generation will fail.
 To fix this, Docker Desktop must be started and the `GEMINI-App-Data/temp` directory must be deleted.
 The next attempt at generation with Docker Desktop running will properly create the temp files.